swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 command is used to make a directory.
 Just enter `mkdir` followed by a space, then the directory name:

-    mkdir /tmp/<username>
+    mkdir backup

-This makes a directory with your username in the directory `/tmp`.
+This makes a directory with your username in the directory `backup`.
-The directory `/tmp` is a special directory that all users can write to.
-It is a temporary place for storing files.
-Data stored in `/tmp` is automatically deleted when the computer shuts down.

 Now `all_data_backup` has been created as a copy of `all_data`.
 We can move files and directories around using the command `mv`.
 Enter this command:

-    mv all_data_backup /tmp/<username>
+    mv all_data_backup backup/

-This moves `all_data_backup` into your directory within `/tmp`.
+This moves `all_data_backup` into your directory within `backup`.

 The `mv` command is also how you can rename files and diretories.
 Since this file is so important, let's rename it:

     mv all_data all_data_IMPORTANT

-Now the file name has been changed to all_data_IMPORTANT.
+Now the file name has been changed to `all_data_IMPORTANT`.
 Let's delete the backup file now:

-    rm /tmp/<username>/all_data_backup
+    rm backup/all_data_backup

 * * * *
 **Short Exercise**